EdoSantu24/SplashLight/README.md

 - Hardware Team         (HT) Nicklas, Pepe
 - Sensor Team           (ST) Julian, Oskar
 - Communication Team    (CT) Gea, Edoardo (My contribution)

+### My Specific Contributions
+As a member of the **Communication Team**, I was responsible for:
+- Implementing the **LoRaWAN communication protocol** for sending and receiving data between the bike light and the mobile application over the TTN network.
+- Developing the logic for transmitting sensor data, such as **geolocation and battery status**, over the network (using MQTT broker and TTN connected trough a backend on a VM in the cloud running Node.js).
+- Collaborating on the development and integration of the companion **Android application** used to control the device's operational modes and monitoring.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.